spatie/laravel-data/UPGRADING.md

 **Removal of `DataObject` and `DataCollectable` (Likelihood Of Impact: Low)**

 If you were using the `DataObject` or `DataCollectable` interfaces then please replace the interfaces based upon the `Data` and `DataCollection` interfaces to your preference.

+**ValidationPath changes (Likelihood Of Impact: Low)**

+If you were manually constructing a `ValidationPath` then please make sure to use an array instead of a string or null for the root level.

 **Some advice with this new version of laravel-data**